 Demonstrate financial viability

-Applicants must demonstrate that they are financially viable and have the capacity to efficiently and effectively deliver their proposed services for the term of any grant funding.
+Applicants must be financially viable and have the capacity to efficently and effectively deliver their proposed services for the term of any grant funding.

 Financial viability can be defined as a business’ ability to generate sufficient income or have sufficient financial resources in place to meet its financial obligations over the relevant period of time.